lsyang99/lsyang99/README.md

 ### Hello!
 This is Lin-Syuan Yang.

-I'm a first-year master student in the Environmental Health Sciences at fielding School of Public Health, UCLA.
+I'm a first-year master student in the Environmental Health Sciences at Fielding School of Public Health, UCLA.

 <!--
 **lsyang99/lsyang99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.